 It gets even better since Malaysia Airlines operates some of these flights with an A330 wide-body that features the international lie-flat product.
 These fares ALSO earn 100% miles with AAdvantage making this deal even more valuable.
 3,000 AAdvantage miles are valued typically at $50 USD and these miles also help to gain status win any Oneworld program you are collecting miles with.

 Of course, this fare also comes with lounge access (valued at ~$20 USD each time you access a lounge), two bags and Business Class catering and alcohol.

 So according to my calculation (bear in mind that I’m an optimist!), this $128 USD fare minus $50 USD of miles minus, say $20 USD lounge means the flight itself was only $58 USD!

 Wherever you fly to, if you want to book a hotel, use our luxury travel concierge.
 We offer free upgrades, free breakfasts, free hotel credit and VIP gifts at major luxury hotel brands like Four Seasons, Hyatt, Belmond, Ritz Carlton, InterContinental, Starwood and more.

 So how did this actually work?

-My experience flying Malaysia Airlines in Business Class for just $128 Round Trip in Business Class lie-flat to Kuala Lumpur was excellent!
+My experience flying Malaysia Airlines in Business Class for just $128 USD Round Trip in Business Class lie-flat to Kuala Lumpur was excellent!

 48 hours before departure I got an email and checked-in for my flight online.
 Malaysia Airlines uses the check-in system provided by GDS giant Amadeus.
 It works well.
 A few minutes later I had my electronic boarding pass.
 Bali airport allows electronic boarding passes.